About

 Los Angeles, California

-The Sidney Poitier New American Film School has a presence in downtown Los Angeles at the ASU California Center, located in the newly renovated historical Herald Examiner Building.
-Here, film students can accelerate their careers, connect with alumni and industry professionals, spend a semester completing coursework toward their degree and more.
+The Sidney Poitier New American Film School has a presence in downtown Los Angeles at the ASU California Center.
+In LA, undergraduate film students can accelerate their careers, connect with alumni and industry professionals, spend a semester completing coursework toward their degree and more.
 The ASU California Center is also home to a graduate degree focused on narrative and emerging media, a joint MA program between the Walter Cronkite School of Journalism and Mass Communication and the film school.
-The Sidney Poitier New American Film School also offers its BA in film with a concentration in filmmaking practices to California transfer students at the ASU California Center.

 Mission